-Is there a definition of 'agreement' - or its equivalent - in the antitrust law of your jurisdiction?
-When assessing vertical restraints under antitrust law does the authority take into account that some agreements may form part of a larger network of agreements or is each agreement assessed in isolation?
+9 Is there a definition of 'agreement' - or its equivalent - in the antitrust law of your jurisdiction?

 The Anti-Monopoly Law and the competition provisions in other laws or regulations do not contain a precise definition of an 'agreement'.
 Nonetheless, article 13 of the Anti-Monopoly Law defines a 'monopoly agreement' as an 'agreement, decision or other concerted practice which eliminates or restricts competition'.
-A draft implementing regulation issued by the State Administration of Industry and Commerce (SAIC) would interpret the concept of an 'agreement' as a written or oral agreement or decision, or a tacit agreement, coordination or another concerted practice between undertakings.
+The SAIC Rules of Administrations for Industry and Commerce on Prohibition of Monopoly Agreement Acts further provide that a monopoly agreement may be entered into between business undertakings either directly or through the coordination of industry associations.